coopsymbiotic/coop.symbiotic.timetrack/README.md

 History
 =======

-Timetrack is a fork/rewrite of "kproject", a time management tool written by Koumbit.
-It was written as a Drupal module, and was an awesome time tracker, which included an IRC bot and a few planning features suitable for small-medium organisations.
+Timetrack is a fork/rewrite of "kproject"[1], a time management tool written by Koumbit.org.
+It was written as a Drupal 6 module, and was an awesome time tracker, which included an IRC bot and a few planning features suitable for small-medium organisations.

 However, it was mostly used only by Koumbit, and they did not upgrade it to Drupal 7.
 Since kproject implemented many CRM-ish features that are present in